peterallanwalker/SWP08-Probel/README.md

   I'm identifying as a false EOM but am not parsing to find the actual EOM in such case!

-- [ ] Set a delay - Brio seems to have a small lag after ACK before sending tally dump (check timestamps in sample output) maybe around generic send / connectIO line 97... looks like I need to add 500ms (currently need to press to view remaining messages in reccieve buffer to see them).
+- [ ] Set a delay - Brio seems to have a small lag after ACK before sending tally dump (check timestamps in sample output) maybe around generic send / connectIO line 97... looks like I need to add 500ms (currently, user needs to press Enter to view remaining messages in receive buffer to see them before moving on).

-- [ ] Add the mute ID to user option.
+- [ ] Add the mute ID as a user option.
 Currently, silence/mute/no-connection is hard-coded with the ID 1023 (1024 in UI/csv).
 Note, Impulse seems to return source ID 0   if there is no source patched, (at least if no silence source id set in COnfigure).
 Brio does not return a tally if no source.

-- [ ] Change message str methods to return 1 based output
+- [ ] Change message str methods to return 1 based output to match Calrec UI/csv

-- [ ] Setup nodes for router emulator so can run without a csv
+- [ ] Setup default node creation for router emulator so can run without a csv

 - [ ] Fix/check GUI issues